 They concluded that while LIFE remained a crucial, successful and effective financial instrument for achieving EU environmental policy objectives, it required some modifications in order to fulfil its EU added-value potential.
 The Commission therefore launched a discussion process on the future of LIFE+ from 2014 onwards; with a view to designing a future EU financial instrument (a continuation of LIFE+) that would best address the needs of the environment and climate protection.
-The different steps of the process are outlined in the table below:

 The Commission proposes to allocate EUR 3.2 billion over 2014-2020 to a new LIFE Programme for the Environment and Climate Action.
 The proposed new LIFE Regulation will build on the success of the existing LIFE+ Programme but will be better structured, more strategic, simplified and more flexible.
 Emphasis will also be placed on better governance.
 Read The press release below.

 Download: Presentation of the Commission proposal and of the LIFE Sub-programme for Environment